 Can You Day Trip to Zion National Park from Las Vegas?

 Of course, you can!
-The distance from Las Vegas to Zion National Park is almost 2.5 hours long; therefore, if you want to get to Zion straight away, you can easily reach there by noon if you leave around 9 am.
+The distance from Las Vegas to Zion National Park is almost 2.5 hours long; therefore, if you want to get to Zion immediately, you can easily reach there by noon if you leave around 9 am.

 Or, you could explore Las Vegas a bit and then head toward Zion.
 Regardless, you can easily reach there before sunset and see some beautiful sights before calling it a day.